 Although it’s recommended to allow for Google to carry this out naturally, there are instances when a page needs to be urgently removed.
 We would advise the following method:

-- Outdated Content – This tab has a history of all submitted pages which have been requested to be removed using the public remove outdated content tool.
+Outdated Content – This tab has a history of all submitted pages which have been requested to be removed using the public remove outdated content tool.
 Users are able to request for pages be removed on websites they don’t own.
 Google has this tool available so that users can ensure the web is clean of pages that are outdated and no longer relevant.
 (Reading this after 19 January 2021?
 Follow the link to this tool instead.)

-3.)
-Once you have selected “New Request”, you’ll be met with this pop-up:
+Once you have selected “New Request”, you’ll be met with this pop-up

 To remove a specific URL, enter it into the entry field “Enter URL”.
 This will let Google know the URL should be temporarily removed from Google’s index (for approximately six months).
 This then gives you the opportunity implement one of the below to ensure the page doesn’t then resurface into the index: